KrustyxKrab/TB2/README.md

 ### Overview

-The Tech Basics 2 Project is a Python-based application designed to [provide a brief description of the project’s purpose and functionality].
+The Tech Basics 2 Project is a Python-based application designed meant to be a Social Media for Real World Locations.
 This project utilizes the Streamlit framework for creating an interactive web interface.

 ### Features
 	•	Interactive Web Interface: Built with Streamlit to provide a user-friendly experience.